Ricks-Lab/benchMT/README.md

  All WUs in the WU_test directory will be used in the creation of jobs to be run, unless the *--std_signals* option is used, in which case, WUs in the WU_std_signal will be used.
 The APPS_GPU and APPS_CPU can have more apps than are specified to run in the BenchCFG file, but must contain apps specified in BenchCFG.
-The APPS_REF must contain a single CPU reference app with a file prefix of "ref-cpu.".
+The APPS_REF directory must contain a single CPU reference app with a file prefix of "ref-cpu.".
 The stock CPU app is suggested, as this is only used to test integrity of the results.
 Elapsed time analysis is expected to be limited to apps/arg combinations specified in BenchCFG.
 The generation of reference results can be skipped with the *--no_ref* option or forced with the *--force_ref* option.

  The results will be stored in a unique subdir of the testData directory.
-There is an overall run log txt file, a .psv file useful for importing into an analytics tools, and the .sah and stderr files for each job run.
+There is an overall run log txt file, a psv file useful for importing into an analytics tools, and the .sah and stderr files for each job run.
 A run name can be specified with the *--run_name* commane line option.
 This name will be included in the name of the testData subdirectory for the current run.

 ## New in this Release  -  v1.3.0
-* SETI MB apps are now run without a shell, with shlex to parse args for the subprocess command.
+* SETI MB apps are now run without a shell, using shlex to parse args for the subprocess command.
 * Implemented *--force_ref* option to force generation of reference results, even if they already exist.
 * Implemented job execution with time command.
 Time relevant data is written to summary and psv files.
+* Added job execution error checking.
+Bad exit status will result in updated error fields in summary and psv files, but error still not be indicated in status display.

 ## New in Previous Release  -  v1.2.0
 * Fixed a problem with the when lock_file was created and checked.
 Now placed before slot initialization.